Car Emergency Kit Essentials for Every Driver in Canada

 Types of Car Emergency Kits

-A winter survival kit adds items like thermal blankets, extra clothing, snow scraper, and ice melt.
+A winter survival kit adds items like thermal blankets, extra clothing, a snow scraper, and ice melt.
 Drivers in remote areas might include satellite communicators or additional fuel.

 Kits can be purchased ready-made or assembled individually.
 Customization is recommended, tailoring items to personal risk factors such as severe weather or long-distance travel.